ellisonbg/py4science/book/getting_started.rst

 The dictionary is the associative array data structure in Python, and is one of the most useful and powerful types in the language.
-Many of the internals of the language are implemented in dictionaries, with the result that the ``dict`` is as efficient and robust as can be.
+Many of the internals of the language are implemented in dictionaries, with the result that the ``dict`` is efficient and robust.
 The dictionary maps keys to values: they key can be any immutable data type and the value can be any python object.
-Technically, the requirement for a key to a dictionary is that it has a unique hash; as you can easily verify tuples are hashable ``hash((1,2,3))`` and lists not ``hash([1,2,3])``.
+Technically, the requirement for a key to a dictionary is that it has a unique hash; as you can easily verify tuples are hashable with ``hash((1,2,3))`` and lists are not with ``hash([1,2,3])``.

 One typical use of a dictionary is to store a bunch of different data types in a single data structure -- a class is another and perhaps